Holyhead Breakwater

 Holyhead Breakwater is situated at the north-western end of Holyhead in Anglesey in Wales.
 The Victorian structure, which is 1.71 mi long, is the longest breakwater in the United Kingdom.
 The breakwater, which is accessible in good weather, has a promenade on top which leads out to the Holyhead Breakwater Lighthouse.
+It is a Grade II* listed structure.

 Background

 In the age of sail, northerly winds in the Irish Sea could often prevent ships from Ireland entering the old harbour at Holyhead.
 When adverse weather conditions halted sailings from Holyhead, passengers and cargo had to be moved to Porth Dafarch on the southerly side of Holy Island.
 The sheltered bay was used from the mid-17th into the 19th century as an alternative to the main port.
 The customs post, dating from 1819, can still be seen at Porth Dafarch.

 The Acts of Union 1800 that united the Parliament of Great Britain with the Parliament of Ireland necessitated immediate improvements to the old harbour to improve the links between Dublin and London.
 Construction included the Admiralty Pier (built 1810-24) by John Rennie and the South Pier (built 1823-31) and graving dock designed by Thomas Telford; his London-Holyhead Road, which included the Menai Suspension Bridge and Stanley Embankment, ended at Admiralty Arch on Salt Island in Holyhead.
 Despite transport improvements on the mainland, the old harbour remained congested with marine traffic.
 The heavily-used Admiralty Pier (for the mail and Packet trade) at the northern end of the old harbour (and attached to Salt Island) often took the brunt of bad weather which required frequent repairs and dredging.